Scientific Facilities

 Nanostructuring Lab (Jürgen Weis)

 In 2011, the cleanroom facility of the von Klitzing department became part of the newly established Scientific Facility Nanostructuring Lab (NSL).
+NSL customers are coming from the Institute, the MPI of Intelligent Systems, and the University of Stuttgart.
 Under class-10 cleanroom conditions with stable room humidity and temperature, samples are processed by students or in service by the NSL team using photolithography, dry and wet etching, and material deposition under vacuum.
-For the fabrication of structures down to 10 nm – on small but also large area, two electron beam lithography systems using acceleration voltages up to 100 kV are available.
-A focused ion beam system allows to cut and to sculpture samples under vision of a scanning electron microscope.
-Two state-of-the-art scanning electron microscopes, including analytic tools like EBIC, EDX, EBDS and – from 06/2020 – scanning probe microscopy inside the SEM chamber, allow the characterization to nanometer scale.
-The infrastructure is intended to be used in parallel by many students on their own, is dedicated to deal with different materials avoiding cross-contamination, and especially to handle small sample sizes (typical 5 mm by 5 mm), but also wafers up to 4 inches.
-At present, the NSL has more than 100 customers – from the Institute, the MPI of Intelligent Systems, and the University of Stuttgart.
-Besides introducing students into the usage of the equipment and offering processing service, the NSL team continuously develops sample processing recipes and the infrastructure further.
-Here we especially focus on excluding the exposure of samples to oxygen, water and humidity in and between processing and characterization steps.
-A small group of PhD and Master students develops and operates a unique scanning probe microscope at 40 mK with a linear array of single-electron transistors and Hall sensors as probes.
-Recently, we have measured the Hall potential profile and therefore the current distribution in several fractional quantum Hall regimes.
+For the fabrication of structures down to 10 nm – on small but also large area, two electron-beam lithography systems using acceleration voltages up to 100 kV are available.
+A focused ion beam system allows to cut and to sculpture samples.
+State-of-the-art scanning electron microscopes, including analytic tools like EBIC, EDX, EBSD and scanning probe microscopy inside the SEM chamber, allow the characterization to nanometer scale.
+A vacuum cluster connects plasma-enhanced atomic layer deposition and plasma-enhanced etching.
+At present, we focus to exclude the exposure of samples to oxygen, water and humidity during characterization and processing.

 Go to Editor View